Rapid-Networks/SplynxAuthorizationModule/README.md

 `--env testing`

 This section is still very much a work in progress.

+## Building :nut_and_bolt:

+### Ready the environment:

+1. Create a file in the root project directory named `environment.json`, and add all the environment variables as required in the environment.ts [schema][Convict schema].

 [^production_env]: This directory should be present within the docker image.